99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 2. Slack bot username

 3. Slack token somespace

+You should be able to create git repo and docker hub, by yourself.
-# Creating a crypto bot application
+## Creating a crypto bot application

 Now, since we have setup out notification section, let's create a trading bot.
 Our crypto bot is simple.
 It will run API request to a provider to fetch crypto latest pricing information.
 I will be using python for this but you can use any language of your choice.